-- Fill out a media calendar with days and times advertisements will air. - Set media conference dates. - Draft press releases, and compile contact/invite lists. - Try to schedule media and public relations communications to precede enforcement activities (e.g., an Obey The Sign or Pay The Fine newspaper ad three days prior to a saturation checkpoint). - Also decide when and where to place road signs and decoy vehicles (and inspect equipment in advance).
+- Fill out a media calendar with days and times advertisements will air. - Set media conference dates. - Draft press releases, and compile contact/invite lists. - Schedule media and public relations communications to precede enforcement activities (e.g., a Click It or Ticket newspaper ad three days prior to a saturation checkpoint). - Decide when and where to place road signs and decoy vehicles (and inspect) equipment in advance).